And by Oz, I don’t mean Australia.

 Reaching the Emerald City

-I hope this tale down the winding yellow road inspires you, or your sense of writing, or helps in some way.
+I hope this little trip down the winding yellow road inspires you, or your sense of writing, or helps in some way.

-Bringing heart, courage, and brains in each piece of your work, is no doubt a winning checklist.
+Bringing heart, courage, and brains into each piece of your work, is no doubt a winning checklist.

 In the end, if your readers feel like you’ve brought them home with you, then, well–we all know the rest, “There’s no place like home.”